Why do cats like high places?

 As far as a cat’s concerned, there’s no better chill-out zone than the top of a wardrobe – after all, you’re unlikely to climb up there yourself.
 Nor is your playful puppy, your excitable toddler, or your scary vacuum cleaner.

 So while your curtain rail may look to you like a precarious perch, to your moggy it’s the purr-fect place for a catnap.

 But if it relaxes a little too much, your tabby could be in for a tumble.
-Make sure it’s got good cover for accidental injury by taking out cat insurance.
+Make sure it’s got good cover for accidental injury by taking out a cat insurance policy.

 Got more than one cat?
 Then you’re probably aware of the not-so-subtle power games they often play, such as who grooms whom and who gets which food bowl.

 If you find your cats sitting on different shelves, they could be demonstrating who’s top cat – literally.

 It doesn’t necessarily mean that the higher cat is the alpha cat, though.
 It could be that the boss has laid claim to the comfy sofa or the warm rug.

 Fortunately, cats that share a home will sort out their hierarchies themselves, so it’s not something to worry about unless it’s part of a pattern of bullying behaviour or is causing distress.

 And often, those hierarchies are flexible, with cats shifting positions quite happily.

 Where do you fit in?
 While your cat may often be literally looking down at you, in reality it knows you’re at the top of the tree.